rahulkunte/article-summary/README.md

 # article-summary

-The internet is now a part of everyone's life and entertainment in a short amount of time is increasingly becoming popular.
+The internet is an integral part of everyone's life.
+Short-format entertainment is increasingly becoming popular.
-With TikTok, Instagram reels and Cameo, the shift to consumption of "rapid fire" content is apparent.
+With TikTok, Instagram reels and Cameo, the shift to consumption of such "rapid fire" content is apparent.

-News has also always been made to first capture attention and then indulge the reader.
+News articles have been using this phenomenon to capture a readers attention.
 This is done either with catchy titles/headlines or an interesting one-liner.

-It is clear that we like to spend less time on each task and do as many tasks as possible.
-Hence, summarizing lengthy articles seems like a good fit.

-This project intends to search and summarize articles from google.

-For now, this code will be summarizing news articles about COVID-19.
+This project aims at summarizing news articles.